-The ban's impact on the admission of refugees offends amici's deep-seated principles and obstructs and prevents amici's efforts to help those in need.

-United by the Golden Rule, amici oppose any diminution of refugee assistance, and, to the contrary, believe that far more should be done.
-Families and
+Suspending and cutting the orderly admission of refugees offends amici's deep-seated principles and obstructs and prevents amici's efforts to help those in need.
+United by the Golden Rule, amici oppose any diminution of refugee assistance, and, to the contrary, believe that far more should be done.2 Families and individuals from war-torn and conflict-ridden nations are in dire need of help.
+Innocent people are dying.
+Conflict, terrorism, and persecution are leaving civilians homeless and hungry.
+Our brothers and sisters in humanity are being subjected to forced labor, sexual servitude, and other intolerable conditions.
+Yet in the face of these horrors, the United States is now poised to drastically reduce its commitment to the most powerless and destitute individuals on Earth.

-&lt;sup>2 The "Golden Rule"-to treat others as we wish to be treated-is a tenet shared by most, if not all, organized religions.
+2 The "Golden Rule"-to treat others as we wish to be treated- is a tenet shared by most, if not all, organized religions.
 Amicus Tanenbaum has compiled versions of the Golden Rule from twelve faith traditions that span the globe: The Golden Rule, https://tanenbaum.org/wp-content/uploads/2014/02/The-Golden-(Footnote continues on next page.)